 5.2 When developing the alternative savings proposals the impact of savings made in the last two years was taken into account and a strategic review of areas where further savings could be made in the Chief Executive's department was adopted.
-As part of this review it was determined to maintain existing resources in the Revenues/Benefits Services and the Contract Centre owing to the impact of Government legislative changes to Re-localise Business Rates and to implement Local Council Tax Support schemes in April 2013.
-These issues will be extremely challenging and will need carefully managed in 2013/14 to ensure these fundamental changes are implemented successfully.
+As part of this review it determined maintain to existing resources Revenues/Benefits Services and the Contract Centre owing to the impact of Government legislative changes to Re-localise Business Rates and to implement Local Council Tax Support schemes in April These issues will be extremely challenging and will need 2013. carefully managed in 2013/14 to ensure these fundamental changes are implemented successfully.